kpudysz/independenceScraper/Readme.md

 - POST /wiki/send-suggestion
 Sends a suggestion from the wiki page to the email.

+- GET /wiki/worldMarketUpdates
+Sends a message to the Discord webhook with the list of worlds that were updated recently.

 ## Potential Improvements
 1. One day database will be full since I used free plan.
 It will take roughly a decade to fill up.
 Another cronjob could be added along with additional endpoint to delete old data to free up some space.